 Riversdale says despite the name the events are not about hacking government systems but are “a clever solution to a tricky problem”.
-They are not just central government data, also local and regional government.
+They are not just central government data, but also local and regional governments.

 He says there are five elements to organising a GovHack NZ event:

-- You need to start by naming a time and place or people won’t turn up.
+- You need to start by naming a hackathon time and place or people won’t turn up.

 - Next you need a logo.
 Riversdale says this a home for stuff, it leads naturally to a website and provides a rallying point for a community so you can do stuff.

 - There needs to be a purpose.
 This is naturally wide-ranging and therefore is likely to sound bland.
 The planned Wellington July GovHack it is: “Do stuff with government data structured around life events”.
 Life events is the wide-ranging theme, beneath that there will be streams such as “leaving school”, “getting a first job” or “becoming a parent”.